Afnantab/Retail-Inventory-Dashboard-PowerBI/README.md

-# Retail Inventory and Sales Performance Dashboard (Power BI)
+# Retail Inventory and Sales Performance Dashboard (Advance Excel,Power BI)

 ## 📌 Project Overview
 This project focuses on building a **Power BI dashboard** to analyze inventory and sales data across multiple product categories, stores, and suppliers.
 The goal was to improve visibility and support data-driven decisions using interactive data visualizations.